hsv1g19/Modelling-Airbnb-s-property-listing-dataset-/README.md

 - def forward(self, features): This method implements the forward pass of the neural network model.
 It takes input features and passes them through the model's layers to produce an output.

 - def train(model, data_loader, optimizer, epochs=15): This function trains a neural network model.
 It takes the model, data loaders for train, validation, and test sets, and an optimizer as inputs.
 It performs the training loop for the specified number of epochs.
 Within each epoch, it iterates over batches of data, computes predictions, calculates loss, updates model parameters, and records performance metrics.
 It returns a dictionary containing the performance metrics of the trained model.
+For each batch within each epoch in the loop the RMSE loss and R2 score are appended to a list and the average scores are calculated accross all batches.

 - Overall, these functions are responsible for defining and training a neural network model using PyTorch, including the model architecture, forward pass, and training loop.